 Compare eq.~(\ref{blik}) with eq.~(\ref{lik}): the only difference is the acknowledgment of the spectral blurring effect of sampled data.
-Eq.~(\ref{blik}) is the quantity that we maximize, under positivity constraints, for the parameter vector~$\btheta$, thereby defining the quasi-maximum-likelihood estimate~$\hbt$ to be the maximizer of the `score' vector~$\bbg\oft$ of numerical first derivatives of the blurred likelihood, which solves
+Eq.~(\ref{blik}) is the quantity that we maximize, under positivity constraints, for the parameter vector~$\btheta$, thereby defining the quasi-maximum-likelihood estimate~$\hbt$ to be obtained by solving for the `score' vector~$\bbg\oft$ of numerical first derivatives of the blurred likelihood, in the sense

-Satisfying eq.~(\ref{sats}) to find $\hbt$, for example by an iterative function minimization routine, requires repeated evaluation of the spectral density~(\ref{matern2}) on the grid~(\ref{kgrid}), with the blurring implemented convolutionally (on a refined and subsequently reinterpolated grid) or else exactly, as discussed in Section~\ref{blurring}.
+Satisfying eq.~(\ref{sats}) to find $\hbt$, for example by an iterative function minimization routine, requires repeated evaluation of the spectral density~(\ref{matern2}) on the grid~(\ref{kgrid}), with the blurring implemented convolutionally (on a refined and subsequently reinterpolated grid) or else exactly, as in eq.~(\ref{varHk3}).
 Without entering into more details for now, Fig.~\ref{mle} shows the results of a suite of experiments conducted to illustrate the performance of our numerical method that recovers each of the three Mat\'ern parameters $(\sigma^2,\nu,\rho)$, as a function of grid size (measured in terms of the correlation length $\pi\rho$).
 As the right-hand side panels of Fig.~\ref{poor} showed for the variance estimate, the maximum-likelihood estimates are very well-behaved, from about the point where the grid size reaches a linear dimension of about $\pi\rho$.